bmcorser/expr/README.rst

 .. code:: python

-    >>> from expr_graph import (
+    >>> from expr import (
     ...
-Expression as E,
+Expr as E,
     ...
-NumericExpression as N,
+NumExpr as N,
     ...
-DataFrameExpression as D,
+DataFrameExpr as D,
     ... )

 Create some stupid datasets